MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/netringadvanceendfragmentiterator.md

 Client drivers typically call **NetRingAdvanceEndFragmentIterator** to either process a batch of fragments in a range or cancel all fragments in the ring.

-For a code example of using this method, see [Using net rings and net ring iterators](using-net-rings-and-net-ring-iterators.md).
+For a code example of using this method, see [Net rings and net ring iterators](net-rings-and-net-ring-iterators.md).

 ## Requirements